Holland Lop Rabbits in Ohio, Raised for Indoor Companion Homes

 We believe rabbits thrive when they are treated as true companions and naturally included in daily family life.

-• appropriate space for exercise and exploration
+• appropriate space and exercise

-• a proper rabbit diet and unlimited grass hay
+• proper diet and unlimited hay

 • rabbit-savvy veterinary care

-• patience, consistency, and daily interaction
+• daily interaction and companionship

-• long-term commitment and thoughtful care
+• long-term commitment

 Before You Apply